 Overview of the statistical models

 Bayes-GLMM implemented generalized linear mixed models in a Bayesian framework.
 Bayesian models are defined by two parts: (1) a likelihood function that describes the data-generating process, and (2) the prior distributions of model parameters.
-Bayes-GLMM took linear regression model (LM), logistic regression model (logit-LM), and ordered logistic regression model (ordered-logit-LM) as likelihoods functions of numerical, binary, and categorical traits respectively.
+Bayes-GLMM took linear regression model (LM), logistic regression model (logit-LM), and ordered logistic regression model (ordered-logit-LM) as likelihoods functions of numerical, binary, and categorical traits, respectively.

 Linear mixed models

-In linear modeling, the numerical response variable Yi was modeled in the linear mixed model scheme.
+In linear modeling, the numerical response variable Y was modeled in the linear mixed model scheme.